meltyonice/ForYourOwnGood/README.md

 Method 1: via Repo

-I'll update this section when my repo is up
+1. Add https://pinksickle.github.io/Pink-s-Repo/ to Cydia or Sileo
+2. Add "For Your Own Good"

-Method 2: via Sileo
+Method 2: Manually via Sileo

  1. Download the .deb release onto your iDevice
  2. Open it in Sileo